Merle Palmiste: Television

 Merle Palmiste's career in television began in 1993 on the Toomas Kirss-directed Eesti Televisioon (ETV) drama series Salmonid.
 In the mid-1995 she appeared in small role in the Dietmar Bär directed German television drama film Nadja - Heimkehr in die Fremde.
 Her next several roles were all in foreign television productions: as Irina in the 1996 Finnish television crime-drama miniseries Sergein totuus, as Gertrude Sellers in the 1997 Finnish television drama-thriller film Nurkkapöytä Kämpissä, and a small role in the 1999 Swedish television comedy-drama film Torsk på Tallinn - en liten film om ensamhet in 1999.

 Other substantial television film roles include the 2001 TV3 spy-comedy Kodumaa parim poeg ehk eriagent 1188, and the character of Ingrid in the 2005 Rainer Sarnet-directed ETV feature-length comedy-drama Libahundi needus.

 Notable roles in television series include Riina in the 1998–1999 TV3 television serial drama Kired, Vilve in the 2005–2006 TV3 comedy series Hajameelselt abielus, Kertu in seven episodes of the Kanal 2 crime series Kelgukoerad between 2006 and 2007, as Riina on the TV3 drama television series Kälimehed from 2011 until 2012, and several appearances on the popular TV3 comedy-crime series Kättemaksukontor between 2013 and 2015.

 In 2016, Palmiste appeared on the Kanal 2 reality series Suur Komöödiaõhtu, in which several Estonian celebrities compete in a variety of weekly comedic challenges.
 In 2017, she appeared as Anna in the TV3 mystery-drama series Merivälja.
-The same year she was cast to appear in a starring role as Madame Kukk in the 2018 TV3 period drama Litsid, based on the 2015 novel of the same name by Mart Sander.Elu24/Postimees Draamasarja «Litsid» võtted algasid, peaosas Merle Palmiste 20 January 2017.
-Retrieved 29 July 2017.
+The same year she was cast to appear in a starring role as Madame Kukk in the 2018 TV3 period drama Litsid, based on the 2015 novel of the same name by Mart Sander.
 In May 2018, Palmiste was awarded the Best Actress in a TV Series for her role on Litsid at the 2018 Estonian Entertainment Awards.